mckn-larp/house-rules/3-Gameplay/4-ITEMS.md

 ---

-This section outlines the policies for item usage, magic item handling, and crafting within the Knoxville: Marble City chronicle.
+This section outlines the policies for item usage, magic item handling, and crafting within the MCKN chronicle.
 All items must be registered and approved by staff before gameplay.

 ## The 5-Item Rule